-SHOBDON, St. John (SO 401 628) (April 2014)
+SHOBDON, St. John (SO 401 628),

-(Bedrock: Silurian Ludlow Series, Whitcliffe Formation)
+(Bedrock: Silurian Ludlow Series, Whitcliffe Formation.)

-This remarkable church (seen above from the northwest) replaced a no less exceptional and much older one that was wilfully destroyed to make way for it in 1752.
-That had been a twelfth century Norman building, probably to equal or even surpass St. Mary & St. David's, Kilpeck, although the only features that survived this act of vandalism and upon which judgement can really be based, were the chancel arch and two nave doorways, and they, only because they were re-used to create a garden folly now known as the Shobdon Arches (seen below), which may still be seen at the end of an avenue of trees, four hundred yards northwest of the church, where they have suffered horribly from the weather.
-The erosion seems to have occurred chiefly within the last one and a half centuries, for a plaster cast of the S. tympanum, made c.
+This remarkable building (seen above from the northwest) replaced a no less exceptional and much older one that was wilfully and quite unnecessarily destroyed in 1752.
+That had been a twelfth century Norman building, very probably the equal of St. Mary & St. David's, Kilpeck, although the only features that survived this act of extreme vandalism upon which judgement can be based, are the chancel arch and two nave doorways, and only they because they were re-used to create a garden folly now known as the Shobdon Arches (seen below), four hundred yards away to the northwest, where they may still be seen at the end of an avenue of trees and where they have suffered horribly from the weather.
+The erosion seems to have occurred chiefly during the last one and a half centuries, for a plaster cast of the S. tympanum, made c.
 1850 and now in the Victoria & Albert Museum, London, shows it was then still remarkably crisp.
-Other casts taken of the carvings at the time, were destroyed in the Crystal Palace fire in 1936, but fortunately, other help is at hand in the form of an extensive series of drawings made of the Shobdon carvings by G.R.
-Lewis in 1842, and although these have been shown not to be totally reliable, they do fill in a lot of detail that the wind and rain have otherwise removed.
+Other casts taken of the carvings at the time, were destroyed in the Crystal Palace fire in 1936, but fortunately, other evidence of these very unlucky structures is available in the form of an extensive series of drawings made of the carvings by G.R.
+Lewis in 1842, and although these have been shown not to be fully reliable, they do fill in a lot of detail that the wind and rain have otherwise since removed.